natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

 **Safing Portmaster - An Easy To Use Firewall For Your Computer**

-If you would like to block all incoming connections on your computer and any unnecessary programs pinging the world outside, this is a fantastic piece of software.
+If you would like to block all incoming connections on your computer and any unnecessary programs, pinging the world outside, this is a fantastic piece of software.

 All you need to do is flick the switch and all those nasty connections coming from Adobe Creative Cloud are all gone.